watatomo/tomoya.moe/_posts/idol_story/tomoya/cinderella_burning_at_the_stakes_stage.md

 Ah, there's no need to do that.
 I have one right here.

-My doves often get scratches whenever we do a play, so I have a first-aid kit on hand at all <span className="hold">times♪</span>
+My doves often get scratches whenever we do a play, so I have a first-aid kit on hand at all times&NoBreak;♪

 Please hold still, Jeanne d'Arc...
-This will only take a <span className="hold">moment~♪</span>
+This will only take a moment~&NoBreak;♪

 ...Mhm, you should be alright now.
 It's fortunate that this isn't a grave injury, so her life isn't in any danger.